srujankarthik/devops-exercises/aws-ec2-deploy/readme.md

 <br>

-If you made it this far, thank you for reading :tada: !
+If you made it this far, thank you for reading :tada:!
 Here's something similar in Digital Ocean I did a while ago if you want to take a **[look](https://github.com/srujankarthik/DevOps/tree/main/05-exercise-cloud-IaaS-project)**

 <br>